September 6, 2015

 DSCF6781

 The new day’s search didn’t bring anything new job/housing-wise.
 But I found a place inside a building.
 Some say it was a construction site of one of the new developments; some say I crashed a penthouse party; others think this is all a myth.
-Either way, when I woke up in the morning, I got to see a sunrise from a decent perspective…
+Either way, the following morning, I got to see a sunrise from a decent perspective…

 The rising sun intersects with the Gothic bell tower.